What is "The" Inca Trail?

 - The 4 day hike must be completed in 4 days and the 1 day hike must be completed in 1 day.

 - Porter service is included in the cost of the 4 day hikes.
 Porters carry all the kitchen equipment, tents and up to 11 lb / 5.5 kg of your personal gear, including your sleeping bag and mattress. (the cost of the hike indicates the level of comfort upgrades: 2 porters for every hiker, small groups, therma-rest mattresses, high quality meals prepared by trained Trail Chef is our minimum standard.
-Services vary with different operators)
+Services vary with different operators) Less expensive operators may offer hikes that include 1 porter, and they will expect you to carry your own gear including sleeping bag and mattress.

 - Most hotels have scales to help you weigh your duffle bag before the hike.
 Duffle bags can be borrowed from the operator.